3 Day Hiking in Southwest Virginia Itinerary

-If you liked the Southwest Virginia hiking scenery from the above three trails and want a similar experience close by, why not try hiking Blowing Rock, North Carolina?
+If you liked the Southwest Virginia hiking scenery from the above three trails and want a similar experience close by, try Blowing Rock, North Carolina on your next hiking vacation.
 Just a 3-hour drive southwest of Roanoke, you’ll sure to enjoy what amazing landscape Blowing Rock has to offer, not to mention its amazing, hometown dining.

 More Virginia Outdoor Opportunities

-If the more difficult level hiking is not your thing, don’t worry because the Roanoke region has more outdoor options.
+If the more difficult level hiking is not your thing, don’t worry because the Roanoke region has more incredible opportunities to enjoy the outdoors.